Top Challenges in SaaS Management and How to Overcome Them

 How to Overcome It:

-- Provide Onboarding Support: Offer comprehensive training sessions and resources to help employees get up to speed with new tools.
+- Provide Ongoing Support: Offer training sessions, tutorials, and a dedicated support channel to help employees adapt to the new tool.

 7. Vendor Lock-In